steveklabnik/thought-leader-wishlist/README.md

-The latest version of the `wishlist.txt` can be found [here](https://raw.githubusercontent.com/rslifka/wishlist/master/wishlist.txt).
+The latest version of the wishlist can be found [here](https://raw.githubusercontent.com/rslifka/wishlist/master/wishlist.txt).

+**This is for console rolls only!**

 # Wishlist
 I tend to play a bit off-meta (well, a lot if you ask my fireteam!) so my goal with these lists is to help me decide what rolls of weapons (even if they aren't "the meta") would be solid to use in both PvE and PvP.
 I'll strive to include as much color in the notes of each weapon as I can.
 These are visible when clicking on a suggested (or rejected) roll in DIM.